maurergroup/maurergroup.github.io/src/content/opportunities/coordinator-goettingen-2026.md

 The Faculty of Chemistry at the Georg-August-Universität Göttingen is seeking to fill the following position starting May 11, 2026 (or as soon as possible): Project Coordinator (m/f/d).

-We are looking for a postdoctoral researcher to develop novel simulation methods for the study of **chemical dynamics at electrified interfaces**, particularly in the context of controlled electrodeposition.
 The position is located at the Institute of Physical Chemistry in the Department of Theoretical Chemistry (Prof. Maurer).
-The role offers up to 100% of the regular weekly working hours (currently 39.8 hours/week).
-The position involves the coordination of a 5-year large-scale research project as part of an **Alexander von Humboldt Professorship** and is limited until February 28, 2031.
+The role offers up to 100% of the regular weekly working hours (currently **39.8 hours/week**).
+The position involves the coordination of a 5-year large-scale research project as part of an **Alexander von Humboldt Professorship** and is limited until **February 28, 2031**.
 The position is generally available as a part-time role (at least 50%).
-Salary is paid according to pay scale E13 TV-L.
+Salary is paid according to **pay scale E13 TV-L**.

-In this role you will be:
-- Performing first principles calculations
-- Developing novel machine learning surrogate models for the description of chemical and structural dynamics in the context of photo-/electrocatalysis

 ### Your Responsibilities
 * **Central Coordination:** Manage a 5-year fixed-term research project in close coordination with international project partners across multiple locations.